-- What have been the achievements and the facilitating factors? - What have been the challenges and mitigating measures? - In adequate funds. - Reduction in Governments' budget and financial support even by philanthropies and communities in public education has declined teacher facilitators' performance and affected children's learning, hence reversing the hard-won gain for early childhood education, nutrition and health. - Most schools in the pilot are faced with the lack of available basic play and appropriate teaching materials compounded by a lack of the creative inability to explore school-based training on material production
+- Effects of the Covid-19 pandemic. - In adequate funds. - Reduction in Governments' budget and financial support even by philanthropies and communities in public education has declined teacher facilitators' performance and affected children's learning, hence reversing the hard-won gain for early childhood education, nutrition and health. - Most schools in the pilot are faced with the lack of available basic play and appropriate teaching materials compounded by a lack of the creative inability to explore school-based training on material production